Ever wondered how many people visit your website? Or where they come from? Google Analytics 4, or GA4, gives you clear answers you can use right away.

 Wix allows millions of users to create stunning websites, and you can improve yours with robust analytics.
 The process of adding Google Analytics Wix is refreshingly simple.

 First, log into your Wix account and head to the Dashboard for the site you want to add GA4 to.
-Look for the “Marketing” menu in the left sidebar and click on it.
+Look for the “Marketing & SEO” menu in the left sidebar and click on it.

 Then, find and the “Google Analytics” option and click on “Connect Google Analytics”.